Kodkollektivet/documents/meetings/meeting-items_2018-10-09.md

 # Board meeting 9th of October 2018
 ## What happened after the last board meeting?
 - Fika for Second CodeHub was around ?
-- BB and Juli had first contact with Diana and Ola
+- BB and Juli had first contact with Diana and Ola - Diana can complete our list of contacts
 - 2nd CodeHub about Hacktoberfest was success
 - Stronger connection with WiTech through attending After-Work event